hmziqrs/ruxlog-backend/readme.md

 # Axum Auth Project

+This project started as a boilerplate to learn rust and have a good starting point for future projects.
+But I pivioted to a blog application with all the features which I will require in future projects.
+And it is easier to implement features when it solves a real problem rather than a problem which may or may not arise.
+At the moment project isn't complete I will be adding more features and imrpovements as I learn more about rust.

+> Sending mails is not implemented yet, because amazon didn't approved my SES however SMTP is tested via mailtrap and it is working fine.
+I will revisit this feature later when then project is more stable.

 ## Overview

 This project is a comprehensive web application built using the Rust programming language and the Axum web framework.
-It provides a robust authentication and authorization system, including features such as user registration, login, email verification, password reset, and role-based access control.
+It provides a authentication and authorization system, including features such as user registration, login, email verification, password reset, and role-based access control.
 The project also includes functionalities for managing posts, categories, tags, and comments, along with rate limiting and abuse prevention mechanisms.

 ## Table of Contents